Iacopo V Appiani

 Like his predecessors, he initially allied with the Aragonese of Naples, in his case by marrying Marianna of Aragon in 1510, widow of Roberto II Sanseverino.
-After Marianna's death, he married Emilia Ridolfi, niece of Pope Leo X; she died soon afterwards, and Jacopo remarried with her sister Clarice.
-After her death he married a fourth time to Elena Salviati, daughter of Jacopo Salviati and Lucrezia de' Medici.
+After Marianna's death, he married three granddaughters of Lorenzo de' Medici and nieces of Pope Leo X: Emilia Ridolfi (daughter of Contessina de' Medici); she died soon afterwards, and Jacopo remarried to her younger sister Clarice.
+After her death, he married a fourth time to Elena Salviati, daughter of Lucrezia de' Medici.
+By Elena, he had two sons, after his first three marriages was without issue: Iacopo VI and Alfonso.
+He had also an illegitimate son who died in infancy by Giulia, a lady-in-waiting of Elena: Alfonsino.

 He is sometimes argued to be the subject of Rosso Fiorentino's Portrait of a Young Man (Berlin).
 He was succeeded by his son Iacopo VI.
-His other son Alfonso was admiral in the Navy of the Grand Duchy of Tuscany.
+His other son Alfonso was an admiral in the Navy of the Grand Duchy of Tuscany.